Seth Bullock: Deadwood, South Dakota

 Deadwood was a lawless, rowdy camp.
+According to several historians, including John Ames in "The Real Deadwood" and Kenneth C. Kellar in "Seth Bullock: Frontier Marshal Deadwood", days after Bullock and Star's arrival, Wild Bill Hickok was murdered by Jack McCall.
+The Deadwood newspaper indicates Hickok was killed on August 2, 1876.
+According to a letter Bullock sent a friend, he arrived in Deadwood on August 3, 1876.
+If Bullock's letter is accurate, he never met Hickok.

-Two days before Bullock and Star’s arrival, Wild Bill Hickok was murdered by Jack McCall.
-McCall shot Hickok in the back of the head while he sat playing poker.
-McCall was later found not guilty by an impromptu camp court and released, after which he promptly left town.
-(McCall was later re-tried, found guilty, and executed.)
-The demand for law enforcement grew following Hickok's murder and Bullock's background made him the logical choice for Deadwood's first sheriff.
-However, he was not elected to the position, but rather was appointed by then-Governor Pennington of Dakota Territory in March 1877.
-In November 1877, a special election was held in Lawrence County, where Deadwood was located.
-Bullock was the candidate for sheriff on the Peoples Party (Republican) ticket, and John J. Manning was the candidate for the Democratic Party.
-Manning won the election, thereby becoming the first elected sheriff for Lawrence County of which the main city was Deadwood.
-Bullock's tenure as appointed sheriff lasted approximately nine months.
-In 1878, Bullock again ran for sheriff of Lawrence County on the Republican ticket, and faced incumbent John Manning.
-As was the case in 1877, Manning won the election against Bullock and was awarded a two-year term as sheriff.
+According to contemporary news accounts, McCall shot Hickok in the back of the head while he sat playing poker; McCall was found not guilty by an impromptu camp court, after which he promptly left town.
+McCall was later re-tried, found guilty, and executed.
+The demand for law enforcement grew following Hickok's murder.
+In February 1877 Lawrence County, which included Deadwood, was officially created by the Territorial Legislature.
+Territorial Governor John L. Pennington appointed Bullock to be its interim sheriff until the first elections could be held in November.

-During his tenure as the appointed sheriff, Bullock took his job seriously, deputizing several residents and tackling the job of civilizing the camp.
+Bullock's tenure lasted approximately nine months.
+Bullock took the job seriously, deputizing several residents and tackling the job of civilizing the camp.
 Despite (or perhaps because of) a reputation for fearlessness and an uncompromising nature, Bullock managed the task without killing anyone.
-Bullock had several 'run-ins' with Al Swearengen, proprietor of the notorious Gem Theater, Deadwood's most notable brothel.
-Swearengen had a knack for making money from vice and shrewdly invested some of his profits in cultivating alliances with the camp's wealthy and powerful.

-Bullock was appointed Marshal in 1905 by President Theodore Roosevelt and again in 1909 by President William Howard Taft.
-When appointed sheriff, one of Bullock's first duties was to confront Dodge City Deputy Marshal Wyatt Earp, who was possibly interested in the sheriff's job.
+In fact, one of Bullock's first duties was to confront Dodge City Deputy Marshal Wyatt Earp, who was possibly interested in the sheriff's job.
 Bullock told Earp that his services were not needed.
 A week later, Earp left Deadwood to return to Dodge City.

+Bullock also famously had several "run-ins" with Al Swearengen, proprietor of the notorious Gem Theater, Deadwood's most notable brothel.
+Swearengen had a knack for making money from vice and shrewdly invested some of his profits in cultivating alliances with the camp's wealthy and powerful.

 Having attained some stability in Deadwood, Bullock brought his wife Martha Eccles Bullock and daughter, Margaret, to town from her parents' home in Michigan, where they had been living during this period.
 They subsequently had another daughter, Florence, and a son, Stanley.

+In November 1877, the first county elections were held, and Bullock for sheriff on the Peoples Party (Republican) ticket, while John J. Manning was the Democratic candidate.
+Manning won, and in 1878, Bullock ran again, this time as a Republican.
+Manning won reelection, and he was elected a third time in 1879.

 Bullock and Star purchased a ranch where Redwater Creek met the Belle Fourche River and dubbed it the S&B Ranch Company.
-Bullock is also credited with introducing alfalfa farming to South Dakota in 1881.
+Bullock is also credited with introducing alfalfa farming to Dakota in 1881.
 Later, he became a deputy U.S. Marshal, partnered with Star and Harris Franklin in the Deadwood Flouring Mill, and invested in mining, the local growth industry.
 Bullock and Star eventually expanded their business interests to the towns of Spearfish, Sturgis, and Custer.